 One of our favorite places to go in Seattle is Pike Place Market.
 (Not Pikes Market, not Pikes Place Market) The iconic Pike Place Market is a favorite in Seattle for locals and tourists alike.
 You can check out the flying fish, enjoy local berries or get donuts from the old fashioned donut machine (a personal favorite.)
 The Pike Place Market is a fabulous (nearly) free activity to do in Seattle with kids.
 After you’ve visited the market make your way down the Hillclimb and have your kid count the steps.
 You’ll find the Seattle waterfront with the Big Wheel and Seattle Aquarium, as well as lots of great places to eat.

-Take a ferry ride with kids!
+Take a ferry ride.

 Did you know that Washington State has the largest ferry system in the United States and the fourth largest in the world?
 With 22 vessels, 10 routes and 20 terminals, the ferry system is more than a way to get between home and work.
 It’s a way for families to explore Seattle and the greater Puget Sound.
 Make a point to go for a ferry ride just for the views, or explore the Olympic Peninsula or the San Juan Islands for the weekend, it’s one of the ultimate things to do for a Seattle with kids, young and old.